 - If you have specified any advanced filters while creating your backup plan, you will have to build your batch file with greater care.
 A simple “del *.*” will delete all files whereas you may have backed up only a few of your files using the advanced filters options

 After the backup succeeded, you will have your files on the cloud and no longer those files on your local storage.
-You can always view history of your backups plans on the History tab:
+You can always view the history of your backups plans on the History tab:

-This indicates that the backup and the batch file based actions have gone off correctly.
+This indicates that the backup and batch file based actions have gone off correctly.
 If there were a problem and the actions of the batch file were not taken correctly, this would be clearly indicated on the history page.

 This post explains how you can optimize your storages by keeping files on the cloud only if there is no need to have them on a local storage after a successful backup.